peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

 <b>Parameters:</b>

- * <i>ctx</i>: An arithmetic context to control precision, rounding, and exponent range of the result.
+ * <i>ctx</i>: An arithmetic context to control the precision, rounding, and exponent range of the result.
 If `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
 Can be null, in which case the default rounding mode is HalfEven.

 <b>Return Value:</b>

-an arbitrary-precision decimal number rounded to the closest integer representable in the given precision.
+An arbitrary-precision decimal number rounded to the closest integer representable in the given precision.
 Signals FlagInvalid and returns not-a-number (NaN) if the result can't fit the given precision without rounding.
 Signals FlagInvalid and returns not-a-number (NaN) if the arithmetic context defines an exponent range, the new exponent must be changed to 0 when rounding, and 0 is outside of the valid range of the arithmetic context.

 <a id="RoundToIntegerNoRoundedFlag_PeterO_Numbers_EContext"></a>
 ### RoundToIntegerNoRoundedFlag